jherr/create-mf-app/README.md

 # create-mf-app

-Creates a Module Federation applcation, API server, or library based on one of multiple different templates.
+Creates a Module Federation application, API server, or library based on one of multiple different templates.

 ```
 npx create-mf-app